morphed

 How do I get a headshot that looks like me?

-What resolution are Nano Banana headshots?
+What resolution should Nano Banana headshots be?

 Generate Professional Headshots on Morphed

-If you want headshots based on your own face rather than fictional people, Morphed's AI Headshot Generator creates studio-quality results from a single selfie.
+For headshots based on your own face rather than fictional people, Morphed's AI Headshot Generator creates studio-quality results from a single selfie.
 Choose from 20+ styles including corporate, creative, and casual.
-For fictional headshots and portraits, run any of these Nano Banana prompts directly on Morphed with both model versions available.